jessemorris/better_launch/README.md

 Essentially, *better_launch* is what I wish ROS2 launch would be: intuitive to use, simple to understand, easy to remember.
 This is why *better_launch* is **not** yet another abstraction layer over ROS2 launch; it is a **full** replacement with no required dependencies on the existing launch system.

+# Okay, what can I do with it?
+Everything you would expect and a little more!
+The `BetterLaunch` instance allows you to
+- create *subscribers*, *publishers*, *services*, *service clients*, *action servers* and *action clients* on the fly
+- start and stop *nodes*
+- start and stop *lifecycle nodes* and manage their lifecycle stage
+- start and stop *composers* and load *components* into them
+- organize your nodes in *groups*
+- define hasslefree *topic remaps* for nodes and groups
+- *pass any arguments* from the command line without having to declare them
+- easily *load parameters* from yaml files
+- *locate files* based on filenames and package names
+- use *string substitutions* to resolve e.g. paths
+- include other *better_launch launch files*
+- include other *ROS2 launch files*
+- let regular ROS2 launch files *include* your *better_launch* launch files
+- configure *logging* just as you would in ROS2, yet have much more readable output

+> In the future, there will also be a `convenience` module that will help with e.g. setting up *gazebo* environments.

-# Okay, what are the differences?
+# What are the differences?
-Because *better_launch* does not use the ROS2 launch system, some aspects work different from what you may be used to.
+Because *better_launch* does not use the ROS2 launch system, some aspects work differently from what you may be used to.

 ### Action immediacy